Azure-Samples/active-directory-dotnet-native-aspnetcore-v2/2. Web API now calls Microsoft Graph/README.md

 - or use PowerShell scripts that:
   - **automatically** creates the Azure AD applications and related objects (passwords, permissions, dependencies) for you
   - modify the Visual Studio projects' configuration files.

+> Note however that the automation will not, at this point, allow you to sign-in with a personal Microsoft account.
+If you want to allow sign in with personal Microsoft accounts, use the manual instructions.

 If you want to use this automation:
 1. On Windows run PowerShell and navigate to the root of the cloned directory